-A few years back, you could tell an ebike a mile off.
+A few years back, you could tell an e-bike a mile off.
 Chunky frames, with large battery packs and big hub motors.
-As the technology has improved, electric bikes have evolved to look more like their conventional counterparts.
-One such ebike is the Vitesse Signal Hybrid.
-At a first glance you’d be forgiven for thinking it was an ordinary bike.
-In my review, I will have a look under the subtle exterior to see how it stands up as an ebike.
+As technology has improved, electric bikes have evolved to look more like their conventional counterparts.
+One such e-bike is the Vitesse Signal Hybrid.
+At first glance, you’d be forgiven for thinking it was an ordinary bike.
+In my review, I will have a look at the subtle exterior to see how it stands up as an e-bike.

 Ebikes that look like regular bikes are becoming more commonplace.
 As battery and motor technology improves, integration becomes a lot easier.

-This new generation of electric bikes, aren’t focused on performance or battery range.
-They are about saving weight, and keeping the general look and feel of a normal bike.
+This new generation of electric bikes isn’t focused on performance or battery range.
+They are about saving weight and keeping the general look and feel of a normal bike.

 There is a small 36v 6.8ah (245Wh) battery neatly integrated into the frame, and a compact 250w rear hub motor.

 The rest of the bike is fairly unremarkable, but maybe that’s the idea.
 A minimalist ebike, that doesn’t have ‘steal me’ written all over it.
 Let’s have a closer look at the specification.